bgotink/IngressIdentity/README.md

 want me to take down these images, please contact me with your request and proof that you're the author.
 If you know the origin of these files, feel free to share that information.

+## Disclaimer

+The extension is in no way affiliated with Ingress or Google.
+It merely serves as third-party support for Ingress Players and Ingress Communities living on Google+.